Water to Go

 - When you have activated the filter, be sure to release some of the water this way as it will flush out the first purified water, otherwise it’ll taste of chemicals.

 - If you find that the water flow isn’t strong or the lid has been leaking a bit through the spout, this could be due to the breather valve (small rubber hole in the lid, under where the spout lies) being dislodged or stuck.
 This could have happened after a flight or due to altitude.
 This only requires you to take the lid off and prod the breather valve a bit to release any pressure (see video).

 - Make sure you keep the lid as clean as possible, as if bits of dirt get into the under-seal, this can wear it aware and can add up to filtered water leaking out via the silicon joint under the ball joint.Please do get in touch if you encounter any issues with the bottle as we are in constant communication with Water To Go about developments and potential improvements.

 We have put together a list of the most sustainable or eco-conscious hotels that we sell so you can make an informed decision.Find out more

 Past Charity Work

-Over the years we've been able to make a real difference, thanks to your help.Find out more
+Over the years we've enjoyed supporting a number of small charities and have been able to make a real difference, thanks to your help.Find out more